I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

-There’s way more of them but I trust you get the gist of it.
+There are many more, but I trust you get it.
 I’m grateful for all my blogging friends and hope to have many more of them.

-I get up at 5 AM and have my morning routine which consists of exercising, reading advanced and interesting SEO material and leaving comments on blogs.
+I get up at 5 AM and have my morning routine: exercising, reading advanced and interesting SEO material, and leaving blog comments.

 This is my warm-up for the exciting day ahead.

-After that, I tackle the biggest task of the day and don’t stop until I finish it.
-If I see that I can’t finish it in time, then I turn on the strategic mode and purposefully lay aside that most important thing and I do everything else instead.
-Things that are not as important, but still help my business grow.
+After that, I tackle the most enormous task of the day and don’t stop until I finish it.
+If I can’t finish it in time, I turn on the strategic mode, purposefully lay aside that essential thing, and do everything else.
+Things that are not as important but still help my business grow.

-Of course, I take breaks and have scheduled siesta at around 12.30 PM.
+Of course, I take breaks and have a scheduled siesta at around 12.30 PM.

-Overall I try to work as hard as I can while accepting the I’m not a machine and need to take strategic breaks
+Overall, I try to work as hard as possible while accepting that I’m not a machine and need to take strategic breaks.

 Making daily plans and sticking to them.
-And not feeling down and semi-depressed when I fall to do everything I wanted to do for the day.
+And not feeling down and semi-depressed when I fail to do everything I wanted to do for the day.

-What are you good at when it comes to offline life?
-I mean, Do you find yourself in some hobby when you are not on a laptop?
+Do you find yourself in a hobby when you are not working?

 I like to read.
-I used to read 2-3 books per day when I was a bit younger.
-In fact, reading is the thing that opened the world to me and that lost me all my childhood friends, as none of them like to read and some of them loudly boast of not having read a single book in their lives.
+I read 2-3 books daily when I was a bit younger.
+In fact, reading is the thing that opened the world to me and that lost me all my childhood friends, as none of them like to read, and some of them loudly boast of not having read a single book in their lives.